Groom Figurine Cake Topper Tutorial

 For the shoes, use two circles and press on one side, add them to the legs.
 Finally add the arms and the hands.

-And here is today’s Tip Thursday – you can find or share from my Facebook Page
+Save this Tutorial and here is today’s Tip Thursday – on my Facebook Page –